Eurockéennes: History

 Les Eurockéennes takes place on the peninsula of Lake Malsaucy, 10 kilometres from Belfort.
 A number of different stages are present – la Grande Scène, le Chapiteau, la Loggia and la Plage.
 Most of the time there are simultaneous concerts on different stages; altogether in 2005 there were about 70.

-A campsite, 3 km from the main site, is the free temporary home to 15000 festival-goers, with a free shuttle bus running between the campsite and the entrance to the main area.
+A campsite, 3 km from the main site, is the free and temporary home to 15000 festival-goers, with a free shuttle bus running between the campsite and the entrance to the main area.

 2020 and 2021 editions and COVID-19 pandemic

 It was announced on 13 April 2020 that the 2020 edition would be cancelled because of the ongoing COVID-19 pandemic.

 Eurockeennes 2021 was cancelled as well.

 Les tremplins

 Tremplins (stepping stones) are organised to allow youth groups to get to know one another.
 These are organised in Alsace, Bourgogne, Franche-Comté (Doubs, Jura, Haute-Saône and Territoire de Belfort), Lorraine, Germany and Switzerland.